harness/developer-hub/release-notes/internal-developer-portal.md

 #### Bug fixes

-- Fixed issue with catalog entities not in sync within IDP.[IDP-3969]
+- Fixed issue with Workflows V2 showing older Workflows when performing Layout customizations.
+[IDP-3969]

 - Fixed an issue where the "Add a New Workflow" navigation button did not direct to the correct group when the group had no workflows.[IDP-3968]